SharedSmally/doc/spring/boot.md

 Some events are triggered before the ApplicationContext is created, cannot register a listener on those as a @Bean.
 You can register them with the SpringApplication.addListeners(...) or SpringApplicationBuilder.listeners(...) methods.

+###Application Configurations
+Spring Boot Properties are considered in the following order:
+- Devtools global settings properties on your home directory (~/.spring-boot-devtools.properties when devtools is active).
+- @TestPropertySource annotations on your tests.
+- @SpringBootTest#properties annotation attribute on your tests.
+- Command line arguments.
+- Properties from SPRING_APPLICATION_JSON (inline JSON embedded in an environment variable or system property).
+- ServletConfig init parameters.
+- ServletContext init parameters.
+- JNDI attributes from java:comp/env.
+- Java System properties (System.getProperties()).
+- OS environment variables.
+- A RandomValuePropertySource that only has properties in random.*.
+- Profile-specific application properties outside of your packaged jar (application-{profile}.properties and YAML variants).
+- Profile-specific application properties packaged inside your jar (application-{profile}.properties and YAML variants).
+- Application properties outside of your packaged jar (application.properties and YAML variants).
+- Application properties packaged inside your jar (application.properties and YAML variants).
+- @PropertySource annotations on your @Configuration classes.
+- Default properties (specified using SpringApplication.setDefaultProperties).